vmallet/ida-plugins/README.md

 * [AutoRE](https://github.com/a1ext/auto_re): Auto-renaming plugin with tagging support.

+* [Back 2 The Future](https://github.com/SafeBreach-Labs/Back2TheFuture): Find patterns of vulnerabilities on Windows in order to find 0-day and write exploits of 1-days.
+We use Microsoft security updates in order to find the patterns.

 * [BinAuthor](https://github.com/g4hsean/BinAuthor): Match an author to an unknown binary.

 * [BinCAT](https://github.com/airbus-seclab/bincat): BinCAT is a static Binary Code Analysis Toolkit, designed to help reverse engineers, directly from IDA.

 * [BinClone](https://github.com/BinSigma/BinClone): BinClone: detecting code clones in malware [SERE 2014]

+* [BinDiff](http://www.zynamics.com/bindiff.html): BinDiff by Zynamics (now Google) is a comparison tool for binary files, that assists vulnerability researchers and engineers to quickly find differences and similarities in disassembled code.

+* [BinExport](https://github.com/google/binexport): Export disassemblies into Protocol Buffers.
+BinExport is the exporter component of BinDiff.
+It is a plugin/extension for IDA that exports disassembly data into the Protocol Buffer format that BinDiff requires.

 * [BinNavi](https://github.com/google/binnavi): BinNavi is a binary analysis IDE - an environment that allows users to inspect, navigate, edit, and annotate control-flow-graphs of disassembled code, do the same for the callgraph of the executable, collect and combine execution traces, and generally keep track of analysis results among a group of analysts.